uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 That led me to my own question…
 How do I fit into this landscape?

-Many Canadians feel that Canadian identity and cultural identity is somehow defined by this universal humanism.
+> Many Canadians feel that Canadian identity and cultural identity is somehow defined by this universal humanism.
 On the flip side, we have Prime Minister Harper who says Canada has no history of colonialism.
 They do the same thing.
-They deny colonialism and racism and [attitudes of ] white superiority … whose legacy we continue to see today…
+They deny colonialism and racism and [attitudes of ] white superiority … whose legacy we<!--x-->
+continue to see today…
 It’s a very toxic legacy…
 One of the truths about Canada is that it was created as a white man’s country and this term was used over and over again…